SCullman/BC-Expand/readme.md

+### Business Central:
-# Business Central: Navigation in Webservices and API
+# Navigation in OData Webservices and Custom API

-This is a spike project to explore both the REST Webservices and the new custom API of Business Central.
+This is a spike project to explore both the OData Webservices and the new custom API of Business Central.

-My attention is on querying large object hierarchies with a single request using the OData navigation features and the query option $expand.
+My attention is on querying object hierarchies with a single request using the OData navigation features and the query option $expand.

 ## Setup
 ### A simple relation between contacts